kennhartwig/dmgarp/README.md

 # DMGARP

-A modal arpeggiator instrument for the original 1989 DMG Game Boy, written in RGBDS assembly, tuned for live performance.
+A modal arpeggiator instrument for the original 1989 Nintendo GameBoy DMG, written in RGBDS assembly, tuned for live performance.
 It runs as a self-contained 32 KB ROM on real hardware or any accurate emulator.
 Four sound channels, ten pages of live-editable parameters, 28 scale